 The Coral berry plant is also known as the Christmas berry because it produces bright red berries which last well past Xmas time.

-Note for outdoor growers: Outdoors they are an invasive species (in the US south-east) and a pain for some growers because of how easy seedlings spread, the rate of success they germinate and how they affect the understory of other plant species (more about the invasive side effects of the plant here if your planning to grow outdoors).
-In Florida it has become a bit of a pest.
+Note for outdoor growers: Outdoors they are an invasive species (in the US south-east) and a pain for some growers because of how easily seedlings spread, the rate of success they germinate, and how they affect the understory of other plant species (more about the invasive side effects of the plant here if your planning to grow outdoors).
+In Florida, it has become a bit of a pest.

 Right, back to growing indoors….

-Displaying: The coral is a fine looking species which looks great in a prominent position that will be noticed by your self and visitors.
-Obviously, the conditions (light, temperature etc.) need to be right.
-Also, great looking in a conservatory or hall way and grow well in greenhouses (although not seen much here).
+Displaying: The coral is a fine-looking species that looks great in a prominent position that will be noticed by yourself and visitors.
+Obviously, the conditions (light, temperature, etc.) need to be right.
+Also, great looking in a conservatory or hallway and grow well in greenhouses (although not seen much here).